TanmayAdithya/Shifu/README.md

     <img href='https://tiptap.dev/' width="48" style="border: 0; border-radius: 8px; margin-left: 4px" src="https://i.postimg.cc/4N2jLtLd/tiptap-modified-1.png" alt="TipTap" />
     <img href='https://tiptap.dev/' width='137' style="border: 0; border-radius: 8px; margin-left: 4px" src="https://dndkit.com/dnd-kit-logo.svg" alt="DnDKit" />
 </div>

+## ⚙️ Technical Decisions

+In developing this app, I made several key technical decisions to enhance performance and user experience:

+- **Debounce Search:**
+  I implemented a debounce search function with a 1 ms delay after typing the last letter.
+This significantly reduces the number of API calls, leading to around an 80% reduction in network requests based on average typing speed.

+- **Redis Caching:**
+  To prevent exhausting the rate limit of the Unsplash API, I used Redis for caching default background images.
+This not only speeds up loading times but also minimizes unnecessary API calls.

+- **MongoDB Singleton Instance:**
+  I employed a singleton instance for MongoDB to avoid creating multiple connections, which helps prevent exceeding the limit of 500 concurrent connections.

+- **Placeholder Data:**
+  When the rate limit is exhausted, I use placeholder data for videos and images.
+This ensures users can still access backgrounds while waiting for the API limit to reset.

+## 🔍 User Research

+I looked at LifeAt.io to improve user experience by making navigation easier.
+I found that users want to reach their goals with as few clicks as possible.
+To help with this, I created a clear layout, added tooltips for guidance, and included easy-to-use controls for exploring data.

+### 👤 User-Centered Design

+This project uses feedback from LifeAt users on [canny.io](https://lifeat.canny.io/), which shaped many features and design choices in this app.
+Here are some key insights:

+- **Minimalistic Interface:**
+  Users wanted to clear their workspace to reduce distractions:

+  > _"The ability to empty the screen completely is central to why I use LifeAt."_

+  In response, the app automatically hides the navigation bar after 5 seconds of inactivity.

+- **Navigation Preferences:**
+  I found a nearly equal split in preference between a side and a bottom navigation bar.
+I chose the bottom navigation to improve visual clarity, reduce clutter, and allow quick access to essential functions.

+- **Timer:**
+  I added a stopwatch with the Pomodoro timer based on user suggestions:

+  > _"Add a stopwatch option along with the Pomodoro timer.
+It encourages me to see how long I have stayed focused and sort of challenges me to stay focused for even a longer time."_

+- **Widget Layout & Movability:**
+  Users were frustrated with overlapping widgets:
+  > _"Noticing that when I have multiple widgets open at once that are left aligned, they overlap and I can't move them."_

 ## 📄 License